 Paper shredder for cardboard

 Do you want to shred cardboard waste?
-Be careful, because not every paper shredder can handle this tough material.
+Be careful, because not every paper shredder machine can handle this tough material.
 Only heavy-duty or industrial paper shredders are powerful enough to shred through sheets of corrugated cardboard.
-But keep in mind that a paper shredder is made for shredding paper and not for shredding high volumes of cardboard.
+But keep in mind that a document shredder is made for shredding paper and not for shredding high volumes of cardboard.

 When you have high quantities of cardboard waste, such as boxes and other packaging material, then it is recommended to invest in a dedicated cardboard shredder.
 These type of shredders are manufactured for shredding or perforating corrugated cardboard and paperboard.
 A cardboard shredding machine isn’t necessarily meant for security reasons, like a paper shredder.
 These cardboard shredders are used for recycling your own cardboard waste.
 The shredded cardboard can be used as packaging material or you can bale the material which you can sell to a recycling facility.